Guidelines for SOFA Budget Request Forms

-Request for Funds are due by 5:00 pm on Friday before the SOFA meeting.
-This includes having your advisor’s approval via e-mail.
+Request for Funds are due by 5:00 pm on SOFA Due Dates.
 If you are experiencing any problems, please e-mail firstname.lastname@example.org.

 Click here for SOFA Program Reports.
 This form is required when student groups receive money from SOFA.
+Please note that you must be logged in to UISConnection to complete this form.
 This form is due 10 business days after the program.
 Failure to complete this form will prevent student groups from getting further funding until this form is submitted.

 COMPLETING FUNDING FORMS